P4ELTE/t4p4s/README.md

     PARALLEL_INSTALL=no . ./bootstrap-t4p4s.sh

-- The script installs the newest versions of DPDK and P4C unless overridden by the user.
+- The script installs sensibly recent versions of DPDK, P4C and PROTOBUF by default.
+To use the most recent versions, set `INSTALL_TOOL_VSN` to `newest`.

+    INSTALL_TOOL_VSN=newest . ./bootstrap-t4p4s.sh

+- You can also individually override the version/date settings.

     DPDK_VERSION=20.05 . ./bootstrap-t4p4s.sh
     DPDK_VERSION=20.05 DPDK_FILEVSN=20.05.0 . ./bootstrap-t4p4s.sh
-    P4C_COMMIT_DATE=20201101 . ./bootstrap-t4p4s.sh
+    P4C_COMMIT_DATE=2020-11-01 . ./bootstrap-t4p4s.sh

 - The script uses `clang`, `clang++` and `lld` by default if they are installed unless overridden.
 It also uses `ccache`.